Updated on May 19th, 2022 by Aristofanis Papadatos

 PayPal has an exceptionally strong growth driver, namely the continuous shift of consumers from physical to digital payments.
 The digitalization of the global economy combined with the increasing popularity of digital wallets is sufficient to keep PayPal in its growth trajectory for more than a decade.

-PayPal has grown its revenue and its earnings per share by 18.1% per year and 25.3% per year, respectively, on average over the last eight years.
+PayPal has grown its revenue and its earnings per share by 18.0% per year and 20.7% per year, respectively, on average over the last eight years.
 When a company grows at such a fast pace, it usually decelerates over time due to its growing size.
-However, this is not the case for PayPal, which still has strong business momentum.
+Indeed, PayPal has decelerated this year but not due to its size, mostly because the high profitability of this business has attracted new entrants.

-PayPal has offered a bright 3-5 year outlook, expecting 17%-18% annual revenue growth and 20% annual earnings-per-share growth.
+PayPal had previously offered a bright 3-5 year outlook, expecting 17%-18% annual revenue growth and 20% annual earnings-per-share growth.

 Source: Investor Presentation

 Some tech stocks cannot pay dividends to their shareholders due to their lack of earnings.
-Uber (UBER) and Lyft (LYFT) have not managed to become profitable yet while Netflix (NFLX) has not managed to generate positive free cash flows yet.
+Uber (UBER) and Lyft (LYFT) have not managed to become profitable yet while Nikola (NKLA) has not managed to generate positive free cash flows yet.
 This is not the case for PayPal, which has posted excessive profits and free cash flows for several years in a row.

 Will PayPal Ever Pay A Dividend?

-The only reason that PayPal has not initiated a dividend yet is maintaining its high growth rate, which means that it is more profitable to invest cash flow back in the business instead of distributing it to the shareholders.
-Investors should keep in mind that investing in the business should always be prioritized over paying dividends, as it is the growth of business that produced such strong returns in recent years.
+The only reason that PayPal has not initiated a dividend yet is its high growth rate.
+This means that it is more profitable to invest cash flow back in the business instead of distributing it to the shareholders.
+Investors should keep in mind that investing in the business should always be prioritized over paying dividends, as it is the growth of business that produced impressive returns during 2015-2021.

-To sum up, PayPal is likely to remain in its high-growth trajectory for several more years thanks to the continuous shift of consumers from physical to digital payments.
+To sum up, PayPal is currently facing a headwind due to increased competition but it is likely to return to its growth trajectory next year thanks to the continuous shift of consumers from physical to digital payments.

 As a result, the company will continue investing a significant portion of its earnings in its business and hence it is not likely to initiate a dividend for the next several years.
 Whenever PayPal initiates a dividend, it might be a negative signal, as it will essentially imply that its growth is about to decelerate.